-On this express version of the TMB, we’ve dropped the extra nights in Chamonix and Courmayeur (nights 2 and 6 of the full tour), as well as the night in la Fouly (night 8 of the full tour).
+On our express TMB, we’ve dropped the extra nights in Chamonix and Courmayeur, as well as the night in la Fouly .
 Instead you’ll take a bus from la Fouly to Champex, skipping the easier valley walk there.
-If you don’t have time for the full 12-day tour, this 9-day tour is a great option for hiking virtually the entire circuit.
+If you don’t have time for the full tour, this 9-day tour is a great option for hiking virtually the entire circuit.

-On our Express 8-night Mont Blanc tour, you’ll have 5 nights in village hotels with private bathroom, and 3 nights in simpler mountain inns.
+You’ll have 5 nights in village hotels with private bathroom, and 3 nights in simpler mountain inns.
 Showers are available all nights.
 Private rooms are often available for the 3 nights in remote huts and inns, but space is limited, and if private rooms are not available, there are somewhat larger communal sleeping rooms.
 They’re wonderful places with a lively and convivial dining atmosphere and are the stops where you’re most likely to meet other TMB hikers.
 Starting and finishing in Chamonix, this tour includes airport pickup and dropoff in Geneva.
-There are many alternate versions of the Tour du Mont Blanc as well – longer or shorter tours are very possible, we can arrange 4-star upgrades in Chamonix or Courmayeur with private rooms and luggage every night for a luxury TMB – so please ask if you’re interested in varying this itinerary.
+There are many alternate versions of the Tour du Mont Blanc as well – longer or shorter tours are very possible, we can arrange 5-star upgrades in Chamonix or Courmayeur with private rooms and luggage every night for a luxury TMB – so please ask if you’re interested in varying this itinerary.

 What about luggage transfers?
 The self-guided Tour du Mont Blanc Express includes luggage transport (1 bag/person, 15 kg max).
-On the 8-night tour, we include luggage transfers to all stops except la Nova and Bonatti hut (you’ll have it 6 of the 8 nights).
+We include luggage transfers to all stops except la Nova and Bonatti hut (you’ll have it 6 of the 8 nights).
 You can hike around Mont Blanc with very little in your pack, and larger, extra luggage can be stored at your hotel in Chamonix.
 If you want drop luggage transfers, or to send additional bags, or to have luggage more often, we can make that happen for you.
 Please ask for more info on these options.

 Your typical day on the TMB starts with a continental buffet breakfast at your hotel or inn, giving you the energy needed for a big day of hiking.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Most of the hotels and mountain inns will sell picnic lunches if they are ordered the night before.
 Reminders will be included in your route notes.
 Soon, you’ll be out on the trail for 6-8 hours.
 With a several passes to cross, Tour du Mont Blanc is often strenuous, but there will also be opportunities for easier days.

 You should finish each daily hike around 4-5 pm, sometimes earlier on the shorter days, giving you time to wash up, relax, and gaze upon Mont Blanc and the surrounding scenery.
 After that, enjoy a delicious dinner at your inn or on your own in town.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal provides a satisfying end to your day.
-Our standard self-guided TMB includes dinner on 6 nights (dinner is inlucded the first night, but otherwise not included in Chamonix or Courmayeur, where there are numerous great restaurants to choose from).
-We normally reserve top 3-star hotels in all the villages and private rooms whereever available in the remote inns.
-Upgrades to superb 4-star hotels are available in Chamonix and Courmayeur if you would prefer a more deluxe Mont Blanc experience.
+Our standard self-guided TMB includes dinner on 5 nights (dinner is not included in Chamonix or Courmayeur, where there are numerous great restaurants to choose from).
+We normally reserve top 3-star hotels in all the villages and private rooms whenever available in the remote inns.

 With 3 countries worth of soaring, beautiful mountains, lofty passes, and gorgeous trails, the self-guided Tour du Mont Blanc is an exhilarating trek that lives up to its world-class reputation.